-We talk about creative entrepreneurship with urban policy thought leader, Aaron Renn, on his podcast Urbanophile.
+We talked about creative entrepreneurship with urban policy thought leader, Aaron Renn, on his podcast Urbanophile.
 Listen to the episode here.
+Aaron also included PRINTtEXT in his post, Ten Things You Need to Know About Indianapolis City Culture.

 PRINTtEXT was featured in Vogue's guide to Indianapolis alongside favorites Bluebeard, Thunderbird, Public Greens, Vintage 54, 100 Acres, Cultural Trail and more.
 Read the guide here.